rangang008/oraseer-com/README.md

 - Astrologers who need quick, AI-assisted insights
 - Anyone navigating a big life decision

-You don’t need any prior knowledge — Ezekiel is made to be simple, clear, and insightful.
+You don’t need any prior knowledge — oraseer is made to be simple, clear, and insightful.

 ## 💫 Why Use Ezekiel.app?